securefederatedai/openfl/docs/source/workflow/running_the_federation.notebook.rst

 Step 1: Enable the |productName| Python API
 -------------------------------------------

-Add the following lines to your python script.
+Add the following lines to your Python script.

     .. code-block:: python